Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### <a name="noNet" id="noNet"></a>No Processor

-The purpose of this implementation of the Neural Net Interface is to save images without doing any processing.
+The purpose of this implementation of the Neural Net Interface is to save images without doing any neural net processing.
 This allows a user to capture frames from their video or image source, and save them with VANTIQ, locally, or both.
-There is absolutely **no processing** done to the captured frames, they are saved as is.
+There is **no processing** done to the captured frames, they are saved as captured from the camera.

 The Extension Source can be setup for polling, for queries, or for both.

 *   outputDir: Optional.
 Config and Query.
 The directory in which the images (object boxes included) will be placed.
     Images will be saved as "&lt;year&gt;-&lt;month&gt;-&lt;day&gt;--&lt;hour&gt;-&lt;minute&gt;-&lt;second&gt;.jpg"
     where each value will zero-filled if necessary, e.g. "2018-08-14--06-30-22.jpg".
-If pollTime is set under 1000 (1 second), images with the same name will be followed by a count in parentheses, e.g. "2018-08-14--06-30-22(1).jpg", "2018- 08-14--06-30-22(2).jpg".
+If pollTime is set under 1000 (1 second), images with the same name, (*i.e.* captured in the same second), will be followed by a count in parentheses, e.g.
+    "2018-08-14--06-30-22(1).jpg", "2018-08-14--06-30-22(2).jpg".
 *   fileName: Optional.
 Query only.
 The name of the file that will be saved.
 Defaults to "&lt;year&gt;-&lt;month&gt;-&lt;day&gt;--&lt;hour&gt;-&lt;minute&gt;-&lt;second&gt;.jpg" if not set.
 As stated above, redundant filenames will be followed by a count in parentheses.